ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 1:00:00 [[start:3600140][end:3611850]] And this is another kind of big change in the last few decades and has led to, for example, entropic definitions of time.
 [[start:3612400][end:3622590]] My local external time arrow is whatever direction I see entropy increasing the most.

-1:00:29 [[start:3629210][end:3637110]] So, again, I would refer to people like Rovelli and Max Taymar, who developed many of these ideas.
+1:00:29 [[start:3629210][end:3637110]] So, again, I would refer to people like Rovelli and Max Tegmark, who developed many of these ideas.

 1:00:40 _Daniel:_
 [[start:3640350][end:3641100]] Awesome.
-[[start:3642430][end:3658222]] All right, thank you, Chris, and Ander looking forward to seeing everyone's questions submitted and their preparation and participation and measurement in the discussion section.
+[[start:3642430][end:3658222]] All right, thank you, Chris, and Ander, looking forward to seeing everyone's questions submitted and their preparation and participation and measurement in the discussion section.
 [[start:3658366][end:3660162]] So thank you.
 [[start:3660296][end:3661026]] Till next time.